The Rationale

 Ownership Works and our partners recognize the power of shared ownership to help generate benefits for employees, companies, and society at large:

 • Wealth Creation & Economic Resilience.
-By increasing workers' access to and participation in wealth creation, employee ownership can help families develop greater financial resilience and help address the lack of stock ownership among low- and moderate-income households.
+Employee ownership can help address the lack of stock ownership and long-term wealth-building opportunities among low- and moderate-income households, and help families develop greater financial resilience.

 • Racial Equity.
 By extending ownership opportunities beyond senior management – which historically lacks diversity – to all employees of a company, shared ownership can increase racial equity.

 • Financial Inclusion.
-When paired with financial education and coaching, shared ownership programs can help employees improve their financial know-how, offering one avenue to enhance financial capability across America.
+When paired with access to financial education and safe and affordable financial services, shared ownership programs can help employees improve their financial know-how and ability to weather economic hardships, offering one avenue to enhance financial capability across America.

 Wealth Creation & Economic Resilience